While inflation is on the decline, investors are increasingly focusing on earnings.

 In fact, the stock market has tended to perform best folowing a real earnings yield greater than 2%.

-For that to happen in the near future, inflation will need to drop.
+For that to happen in the near future, earnings will need to at least hold while inflation continues its decline.

 What is earnings yield?